Top Menu

 The main question: Where to cut?!

-The experts say to watch for "nodes" or little white dots on the stem of the branch.
-Those nodes are supposed to be left on the part of the branch that is cut off.
+The experts say to watch for "nodes," or small white dots, on the stem of the branch.
+Those nodes are supposed to be left on the branch that is cut off.
 It is from those nodes that the cut-off branch will begin growing roots if you want to propagate the plant.

 Using pruning shears to trim a fiddle leaf

-Since my fiddle leaf has two stems I cut both of them at a similar height.
+Since my fiddle leaf has two stems, I cut both to a similar height.

-I brought the now short plant out to the garden and gave it a good amount of water and cleaned the leaves.
+I brought the now-short plant out to the garden, gave it a good amount of water, and cleaned its leaves.

 how to trim a fiddle leaf fig tree